Helix Core Combines Tech and Design at Vancouver Film School

 “We evaluated open source options such as Subversion (SVN) and Git but found that not only was Helix Core a technically superior product, it also came from a commercial partner we can rely on for solid support of our student experience,” says Lambert.

-Student Mentorship Strengthens Skills
+Peer Mentorship Strengthens Skills

 VFS Game Design is unique with its one-year program and non-traditional class schedule.
 New students can start every two months.
 Students start using Helix Core in their Technical Design course.
 They work in groups to create project prototypes and evaluate technical requirements.